penkesiva/tiktiktimer/IMAGE_INTEGRATION_SUMMARY.md

 ## 🎉 Conclusion

 The image integration provides a **comprehensive, visually appealing, and performance-optimized** solution for enhancing your timer app.
 With strategic placements, excellent design integration, and full optimization, this implementation will significantly enhance the visual appeal of your application while maintaining excellent performance and user experience.
+The use of PNG format provides better quality and transparency support for all images.